 Nature loss reduces total factor productivity, a fundamental driver of GDP growth, while also disrupting labour dynamics and population growth.
 Weak institutions, limited economic diversification, and overdependence on natural resources amplify these effects, creating cascading risks.
 The heterogeneity of nature loss impacts, both regionally and across agents, complicates economic recovery and risk management.

-1) Adopting advanced multi-agent economic models to better capture the heterogeneity of impacts
+• Adopt advanced multi-agent economic models to better capture the heterogeneity of impacts.

-2) Implementing targeted financial and fiscal interventions to enhance resilience
+• Implement targeted financial and fiscal interventions to enhance resilience.

-3) Strengthening prudential regulation to manage nature-related financial risks
+• Strengthen prudential regulation to manage nature-related financial risks.